tribalfs/PixelsPub/README.md

 For macOS: ```./adb shell pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS ```

 Note: On some MIUI devices you need to enable the option "Disable permission Monitoring" under "Developer options" to be able to grant this permission.
-If having a `java.lang.SecurityException` error, it's reported that turning on all debugging options helped.
+If having a `java.lang.SecurityException` error, it's reported that turning on all debugging options helps.

 **That's it!**